About Guru Harekrushna Behera

 Guruji has composed many new items in Pallavi, Abhinaya, Tandav, Mangalacharan etc. He has also choreographed several dance dramas combining classical Odissi with folk forms.
 Even today he experiments with new compositions.

-Honours & Awards
+Honors & Awards

-Guru Shri behera has been earned laurels from quarters.
+Guru Shri Behera has been earned laurels from quarters.
 There has been widespread recognition of his mastery over this classical dance form of odissi.